- As low as $295/Night

 - Apartment

-Stunning view ! newly remodeled - sand beach club - newly refreshed pools & right on the beach !
-You will appreciate watching the boats every day !
-This has a queen bed and bunk bed - linens are supplied.
+Stunning view ! newly remodeled - sand beach club - newly modernized pools & right on the beach !
+You will adore watching the boats every day !
+This has a queen bed and bunk bed - linens are included.

 About the Area